microsoft/terminal/README.md

 ### Coding Guidance

-Please review these brief docs below relating to our coding standards etc.
+Please review these brief docs below about our coding practices.

 > 👉 If you find something missing from these docs, feel free to contribute to any of our documentation files anywhere in the repository (or write some new ones!)